Melatonin Brain Fog: Causes, Side Effects, and Safety Facts

 Can Melatonin Cause Brain Damage?

 There is no solid evidence that melatonin causes brain damage in healthy adults.
+Melatonin does not cause brain damage in healthy adults based on current research.
 The body produces melatonin each night.

 Temporary brain fog is not the same as a brain injury.
 Current human studies do not show structural harm.